bamler-lab/bamler-lab.github.io/index.md

 We are located on at the 4th floor of Maria-von-Linden-Str.
 6, 72076 Tübingen, Germany.
 If you are interested in working or collaborating with us, please don't hesitate to reach out to <robert.bamler@uni-tuebingen.de>.

-## Website Under Construction
+## Acknowledgements

-We're currently revamping our group website, so please don't get disturbed that some obvious parts are still missing.
-(Many thanks to my student [Alexander Conzelmann](people/alex_c) for setting up the initial framework for this website!)
+Many thanks to my students for setting up and maintaining this site, especially to [Alexander Conzelmann](people/alex_c), who set up the jekyll infrastructure.